csongorb/growingstuff/readme.md

 # Pippin Barr x Devolution

-A repository to structure the work on...
-I suppose for now just look at this [conversation](/process/dialogue.md).
+A repository to reflect and structure the work on the exhibition *Pippin Barr x Devolution: It is as if you were...* during [A MAZE. / Berlin 2025](https://2025.amaze-berlin.de/)(May 14 - 17 2025).

 ```
 🌱 It is as if you were/
 ├── ♟️ playing chess            (2016)/